Core

 Sampling parameters

-Parameters sampled from the prior distribution are stored as a $p \times K$ matrix, where $p$ is the number of parameters in the statistical model and $K$ is the number of parameter vectors sampled from the prior distribution.
+Parameters sampled from the prior distribution are stored as a $d \times K$ matrix, where $d$ is the dimension of the parameter vector to make inference on and $K$ is the number of sampled parameter vectors.

 , whose only requirement is a field θ